Why Probate Takes Time in California Probate Cases

 Understanding What This Means for You

 Probate takes time, not because it is inefficient, but because it is structured.
 Each step is designed to ensure that decisions are valid, documented, and defensible.
-When the sequence is understood, the timing begins to make more sense.
+When the sequence is understood, the timing becomes clearer.